logas81/Subscription-Service/README.md

 Online markdown editor used to create README.md file

 ## TODO
-* Add jUnit tests to subscription-service (email and event service donÂ´t need tests as they are mocked to always return "OK").
+* Add jUnit tests to subscription-service (email and event service don´t need tests as they are mocked to always return "OK").
-* Improve subscription-service by adding spring-cloud capabilities.
+* Improve service scalability by adding spring-cloud capabilities.
 * Add support to run the services in Docker.